EshamAaqib/WSO2-LT_OpenLDAP/README.md

 ### Master and Slave config files are stored in the Master_Config and Slave_Config.
 (Link at the bottom of the document)

-## 1) Creating a OpenLDAP server to store employee information
+## 1) Creating an OpenLDAP server to store employee information

 ### 1.1) Installing OpenLDAP Server